Skip to main content

 While iconic trails like Laugavegur continue to draw hikers from around the globe, there's a growing curiosity for Iceland's lesser-known paths.
 These off-the-beaten-path trails, especially those around the same region as Laugavegur, are gaining popularity among those seeking a more secluded and authentic Icelandic hiking experience.

-Adding to the allure of Iceland's hidden treasures are the newly discovered ice caves, like the Askur Ice Cave on Myrdalsjokull glacier.
+Adding to the allure of Iceland's hidden treasures are the newly discovered ice caves.
 The transient nature of ice caves makes them particularly fascinating, as each year brings forth new formations, each with its unique characteristics and beauty.
 These caves offer a glimpse into the ever-changing world beneath Iceland's glaciers, a world of stunning blue ice and incredible formations sculpted by nature.

-2024 is The Year of Spectacular Northern Lights in Iceland
+2026: A Year of Spectacular Solar Events in Iceland

 Northern Lights, or 'auroras', are the result of a cosmic ballet, where charged particles from the Sun interact with Earth's magnetic field.
 This interaction is heightened during periods of intense solar activity, leading to more frequent and vibrant auroral displays.
 And with the Sun entering a phase of peak activity, known as the Solar Maximum, the upcoming seasons promise to be particularly dazzling.